 - Increased levels of chromium and cobalt in the body/blood

 If you or a loved one received a defective joint implant that required hospitalization and surgery, contact Schorr Law Firm.
 We are here to help you, and we will fight to get you the justice you deserve.
-Our staff is available to take your calls and emails anytime.
-Please don’t wait to talk to one of our attorneys.
-Let us answer your questions by calling us now, or contact us through this website by clicking below.
+Let us answer your questions, talk to one of our attorneys today.